Real estate appraisal: Market value definitions in the United States

 In the United States, appraisals are for a certain type of value (e.g., foreclosure value, fair market value, distressed sale value, investment value).
 The most commonly used definition of value is market value.
 While Uniform Standards of Professional Appraisal Practice (USPAP) does not define market value, it provides general guidance for how Market Value should be defined:

 A type of value, stated as an opinion, that presumes the transfer of a property (i.e., a right of ownership or a bundle of such rights), as of a certain date, under specific conditions set forth in the definition of the term identified by the appraiser as applicable in an appraisal.

 Thus, the definition of value used in an appraisal or current market analysis (CMA) analysis and report is a set of assumptions about the market in which the subject property may transact.
 It affects the choice of comparable data for use in the analysis.
 It can also affect the method used to value the property.
 For example, tree value can contribute up to 27% of property value.
+CMA reports are sometimes referred to as "pencil appraisals" or automated valuation model (AVM) reports, but these terms are incorrect even when they are part of real estate "shop talk."